The 3-piece avalanche rescue kit is a must-have for backcountry adventures. Get this and you'll be safe and secure!

 [Shovel]

-Once the buried point has been identified, this is necessary to actually dig the buried person out of the snow.
-It is also used to check whether the snow is in a weak layer that is prone to avalanches.
+Necessary to actually dig the buried person out of the snow once the burial point has been identified.
+It is also used to check whether the area is in a weak layer prone to avalanches.

 A user-friendly 3-piece set that will help you make the right choice